movebank/movebank-api-doc/movebank-api.md

 |                 |         | 2911109|134              |e-obs GmbH        |      |                |          |                     |                    |     22|
 |                 |         | 2911110|135              |e-obs GmbH        |      |                |          |                     |                    |     22|
 |                 |         | 2911111|136              |e-obs GmbH        |      |                |          |                     |                    |     22|
+...
 ```

 Attributes listed in the file include tag descriptors currently in the database.
 Those that have not been provided by the data owner will be blank.
 The attribute "local_identifier" contains the user-provided tag IDs (which can be changed by the data owner), and the attribute "id" contains internal identifiers automatically created in the database.
+Read more above about [understanding data in Movebank](#understanding-data-in-movebank)

 #### Get information about animals in a study
 `https://www.movebank.org/movebank/service/direct-read?entity_type=individual&study_id=2911040`